 (b) the value, determined either by independent valuation or estimated by the Public Trustee at least once in every 3 months, of every investment held by the Fund.

-[Section 39F inserted by No. 9 of 2008 s.
+[Section 39F inserted: No. 9 of 2008 s.
 25(1).]

 40. Power to enter into portfolio management contracts as to Fund investments